 Towards the tail end of the cooking-through, my health was poorly.
 I had to make up my mind to choose the job I loved doing and my love (family, cooking and above all myself)!
 I am glad I chose my love to focus on.
 Cooking for my family and myself has put me back in the momentum I had lost.
 This sabbatical proved to be fruitful!
 All the photographs of the recipes I cooked are posted either on RuchiraVideshini Facebook page or here on the blog.

 Years ago, I was a girl, who had made up her mind never to enter the kitchen and waste her time.
 Little did I know this essential life skill would turn out to be my happy activity later in my life.
 Since I was adamant not to learn cooking, my mother felt hapless for sure.
-However, I believe she must have had the assurance from her past experiences that I can’t do without getting myself in the kitchen.
+However, I believe she must have had the assurance of her past experiences that I can’t do without getting myself in the kitchen.

 Some 10 years back, cooking was just a necessity for me.
 Now, it is an emotion, a happy emotion.
 It helps me express and communicate.
 This emotion though is different from the other emotions I have.
 In this case, I do not need to explain.
 One just needs to taste.

 This culinary journey saw me learning many more skills.
 I met a bunch of bloggers in the UK.
 The group helped me learn about food photography.
 Rather than just point and shoot, I worked on manual shooting with my camera.
 I could understand my camera finally.
 Photographing food made me love my food all the more.
 The props, the colours, styling and processing added another feather to my achievements.
-I had never ever thought I would fall so head-over-heals with cooking, food photography and styling.
+I had never ever thought I would fall so head-over-heels with cooking, food photography and styling.
 I am honing my skills with constant practice.
 This is when I realised the same bhaaji(vegetable preparation) I served in a simple vessel or at times kadhai(yes, I was terribly lazy, serving it on a proper server) made so much of a difference when plated with care and style.
 I enjoyed eating and my family enjoyed it equally.

 Then began my next step.
 I focussed on cooking my food with the right ingredients, cutting the vegetables just right, cooking it the right way and presenting it in a pleasant way.
 Inspired by Kamalabai’s recipes and adapting them a few ways or coupling them with other techniques I was introduced to the whole new world of creation.
-Every meal served was idolised and enjoyed to the most.
-Personally I feel it is so much of a symbiotic effect.
+Every meal served was idolised and enjoyed the most.
+Personally, I feel it is so much of a symbiotic effect.
 Treat and respect your food well, you will receive the same.
 Kamalabai has said in her book “समाधानाचा जन्म स्वयंपाक घरातून होतो” (True satisfaction is born in the kitchen).

 I had to chase Ruchira for: Best flavours-best ingredients-best creations!
 Hence procuring and upskilling came into focus.
 I recall my drive to the Asian store for the sugarcane pieces and bhokra.
 The best was the drive at 7.30 pm in the evening while it snowed out there.
 I quickly wrapped myself in my heavy winter coat and hat, literally whisked Rajesh to the car to be driven to the stores for a bunch of Mainmula to make a pickle !!

-While I was SEN teaching at school, I came across different strategies to identify my learner’s needs and help them.
+While I was SEN teaching at the school, I came across different strategies to identify my learner’s needs and help them.
 Some were visual, few others kinaesthetic and while quite a few were good listeners.
 Guess what, I identified what kind of learner I was!
 Loncha (pickling) process in England was rather adventurous.
 I learnt only when I made it!
 Such a kinaesthetic learner I am!

 As I cooked through the book I was able to get the past.
 Many a times, I feel I should have been born in her time.
 I would have so loved tending to the fire constantly putting the wood in chul(clay stove) and constantly changing the draft using the phunkni.
 Understanding the original recipes has been the main challenge.
 Quite a few recipes are in a colloquial language which is tricky for someone bred outside Maharashtra.
 Yet, having an experience of aai, ajji, mavshi, atya speaking in the kitchen and using the terms mooth bhar, avdi pramaane and nehmi pramaane, the experiment was all the more interesting.
 I had to decode these terms too in terms of taste.
 Gradually, I could figure out that simple ingredients bring lots of flavours.